netgroup-polito/frog4-gui/README_big_switch_info_table.md

 For modify the view of big switch info table, you must edit the the flow_rule_table.json in [nfg/flow_rule_table.json].
 This is an configuration file where you can  add or remove columns of  big switch info table.
-This file fallows the [nfg/nffg_library/schema.json] file, to visualize one column you must add one of propertys of “big-switch” [“flow-rules”].
+This file fallows the [nfg/nffg_library/schema.json] file, to visualize one column you must add one of properties of “big-switch” [“flow-rules”].
 <br />For example: given a configuration file:

 ```json